jeremykendall/php-domain-parser/UPGRADING.md

 #### Methods removed

+- `__debugInfo` is removed from all classes.
 - `DomainInterface` is removed use `DomainName` instead or `ResolvedDomainName`.
-- `__debugInfo` is removed from all classes.
 - `Domain::isResolvable` is removed without replacement.
-- `Domain::isTransitionalDifferent` is removed without replacement.
 - `Domain::resolve` is removed without replacement.
 - `Domain::isTransitionalDifferent` is removed without replacement.
+- `Domain::withAsciiIDNAOption` is removed use `Domain::withValue`.
+- `Domain::withUnicodeIDNAOption` is removed use `Domain::withValue`.
+- `PublicSuffix::isTransitionalDifferent` is removed without replacement.
+- `PublicSuffix::withAsciiIDNAOption` is removed use `PublicSuffix::withValue`.
+- `PublicSuffix::withUnicodeIDNAOption` is removed use `PublicSuffix::withValue`.
 - `PublicSuffix::createFromDomain` is removed without replacement.
 - `Rules::getPublicSuffix` is removed use `ResolvedDomain::getPublicSuffix` instead.
-- IDNA related methods from `Rules` and `TopLevelDomains` classes are removed if needed, use the domain objects constructors.
+- IDNA related methods from `Rules` and `TopLevelDomains` are removed.

 #### Methods return type changed